zicht/htmldev-bundle/README.md

 #### Pages

 The bundle renders pages from the `~/htmldev/pages` directory.
-Add as many directories and files as need.
+Add as many directories and files as needed.

-Example structure:
+Example directory structure:

 ```
 ~/htmldev/pages/